Protect Your Rights With Field Sobriety Testing Defense

 - Improper test conditions – These tests should be performed on level, relatively flat, dry and smooth surfaces.
 Weather conditions such as rain, snow or ice can make it difficult to perform the one-leg stand test or the walk-and-turn test.
 If the pavement is uneven, it will be difficult to determine if an individual has been drinking or not.

 Retain Legal Services From Our West Chester DUI Defense Attorneys

 If you have been arrested after participating any one of these field sobriety tests, it’s imperative to seek legal representation from an experienced DUI attorney.
-At The Meadows Law Firm, our West Chester DUI defense lawyers understand how subjective these tests are.
+At The Meadows Law Firm, our Butler County DUI defense lawyers understand how subjective these tests are.
 With over 45 years of collective experience, we are committed to protecting your rights and your reputation.

 Contact our firm today to schedule your free initial consultation.